-Repeatedly and substantially disruptive or substantially interferes with the teacher's authority over the classroom/violent behavior in classroom
+Repeatedly and substantially disruptive or substantially interferes with the teacher's authority over the classroom/violent behavior in classroom, as defined in this Code

-- student may be removed from class in accordance with Article VIII of this Code. - Suspension from school as outlined in Article IX of this Code.
+- student may be removed from class in accordance with this Code. - Suspension from school as outlined in this Code.